Cyrken/html-css/modules/README.md

 - [Buttons](buttons.html): small, medium, large, alternative
 - [Icons](icons.html): different sizes, stacked, inline, image replacement
 - [Media object](media-object.html): flexible image size, embeddable, with list group, stacked, reversed
-- [Embed containers](embed.html): for flexible images and videos, with specific aspect ratios—to prevent layout thrashing after the image loads
+- [Embed containers](embed.html): for flexible images and videos, with specific aspect ratios—to prevent layout reflow after the image loads

 *The `common.css` file used in the examples and videos could be replaced by your modular typography `typography.css` file for better results.*